Cumcord/STD/proposals/theme_manifest.md

 so when theme loader plugins inevitably appear, the manifest (and repo) formats should be standardised and cross-compatible.

 ## Solution
-Standardise and document the manifest format (new-BD-style), what the fields must be, and what each is for.
+Standardise and document the manifest format, what the fields must be, and what each is for.

 ## Advantages